ortus-docs/contentbox-docs/usage/using-contentbox/look-and-feel/active-theme.md

 ![](../../../.gitbook/assets/cb_theme_blogsidebar_off.JPG)

 This is just the default theme.
-We have many more, and others are being developed, and can be shared easily through Forgebox.
+There are many more [themes on ForgeBox](https://forgebox.io/type/contentbox-themes) and new ones being added all the time.